Working Norms for a Return to Campus

 As Carnegie Mellon University continues the transition back to an increased presence on campus, we must acknowledge the changes associated with a return to campus, working to foster an environment that sets up individuals and teams to be successful.
 The guidance and resources provided recognize that this transition may be challenging for some of our colleagues.
 Also, during this transitional period (now through December 2022), some colleges and divisions may need to adjust to a hybrid work environment with staff onsite, in telecommuting arrangements, and with flexible working hours outside of the normal work schedule.

 One example of how the pandemic changed work habits is prevalence of Zoom meetings.
 Often, days have been filled with back-to-back meetings with no scheduled breaks.
-With the return to the onsite workplace, we must examine how best to remain connected to our colleagues, whether they are onsite or not.
-Examining this and other work "norms" will be important as we focus on a creating a new normal with a focus on enhancing productivity, morale and balance.
+With the return to the onsite workplace, we must examine how best to remain connected to our colleagues, whether they are on site or not.
+Examining this and other work "norms" will be important as we work to create a new normal with a focus on enhancing productivity, morale and balance.

 Scheduling and Meeting Management